 A new STUDY has found that tailgating in Georgia ranks as the second-worst in the United States – and no, not the fun and enjoyable sport tailgating parties, but drivers following too closely.
-A large portion of Atlanta accidents are directly caused by vehicles following too closely to the vehicles in front of them.
+A large portion of Atlanta accidents is directly caused by vehicles following too closely to the vehicles in front of them.

 Fortunately, this same study also shows that Georgia residents are among the highest users of seatbelts!